 Before actually going any further, there are two things that you must know about building links to rank for in search engines, Google in particular:

-1. All your links especially inbound link shouldn’t be exactly same.
+- 1. All your links especially inbound links shouldn’t be exactly the same.

 What this means is that you need to vary your anchor text a bit so that you can have some variety.
 I’ve found that using a 60%-30%-10% rule works fine!